seeholzer/Cranioleuca/README.md

 				R data object in genind format (package adgenenet).
 This is the primary file used in the R scripts for Pst-Fst and commonality analysis.

-### GBS_data
-	This directory contains the original data files sent by the Cornell Institute for Genomic Diversity to the authors.
-This data is the output of the UNEAK pipeline, not the raw GBS reads.
-The authors conducted additional processing as explained in the methods of Seeholzer & Brumfield 2017.

 ### bioclim.veg.layers